Ireland fails to secure a place in Eurovision final

 The electropop trio met while studying at Leeds College of Music and made it into the top 10 with a strobe-fuelled show.

-Joining them in the final are Belgium, Azerbaijan, Poland, Finland Estonia, Australia and Sweden.
+Finland had more luck with securing a top 10 spot as their representative, rock group The Rasmus, entertained audiences after opening the second semi-final with their song Jezebel.

-Romania and Serbia have also been confirmed to compete in the final after acts from 18 countries took to the stage in Turin, Italy.
+Romania, Belgium, Azerbaijan, Poland, and Estonia are all also confirmed to compete in the final after acts from 18 countries took to the stage in Turin, Italy.

-This means for the acts from Israel, Georgia, Malta, San Marino, Cyprus, North Macedonia and Montenegro their Eurovision journey ends here.

 The 10 successful countries will join the 10 who also secured places during the first semi-final round on Tuesday.